An Overview of Power Supply Design - 2022 Updated

 That is because you cannot completely get rid of EMI from a circuit.

 Instead, you can lower the value of electromagnetic interference such that it does not affect the performance of the power supply.

-You need to bring the value of EMI down a specified threshold value, above which the circuit suffers effects of EMI.
+You need to bring the value of EMI down to a specified threshold value, above which the circuit suffers the effects of EMI.